Skip to Content

 I remember my trip to France.

-As mentioned, the reflexive verb se rappeler means both to recall and to remember.
-This verb is NOT followed by de.
-Hence, je me rappelle de mon voyage (I recall/remember my trip) would be wrong.
+The reflexive verb se rappeler is a synonym for se souvenir and also means “to remember” or “to recall”.
+This verb is not followed by de.
+Hence, je me rappelle de mon voyage (I remember my trip) would be wrong.
 Se rappeler is slightly less formal than se souvenir.

 Je me rappelle mon voyage en Espagne.